 top of page

-Hormonal birth control (HBC), containing estrogen, which can be delivered through pills, patches, or vaginal rings, can play a role in managing the menopause transition (peri-menopause) for women under the age of 55.
+Hormonal birth control in perimenopause, containing estrogen delivered through pills, patches, or vaginal rings, can play a role in managing the menopause transition for women under age 55.

 To understand how HBCs work, let's review the menstrual cycle and the role of hormones.
 During a normal menstrual cycle, two hormones, follicle-stimulating hormone (FSH) and luteinizing hormone (LH), both released by the pituitary gland in the brain, manage the development of the egg, ovulation, and preparation of the uterus for implantation.
 HBCs containing estrogen and a progestin suppress FSH and LH, disrupting the process so that ovulation does not occur.
 Progestin also thins the uterine lining, decreasing monthly bleeding.